backsofangels/backsofangels.github.io/_posts/2025-12-26-the-aosp-build-nightmare-in-2025.md

 slug: aosp-building-nightmare-2025
 ---

-## Preface
+## Preface, or how everything starts in a tavern...

-Following the part 1, the next meaningful step is to start working towards a custom AOSP build, based on Nougat 7.1.2, the latest version available for the Nexus 7 codename Tilapia.
+Following the [part 1](/repurposing-tablet-ebook-reader-part-1), the next meaningful step is to start working towards a custom AOSP build, based on Nougat 7.1.2, the latest version available for the Nexus 7 codename Tilapia.

 Of course, no one wants to flash a just-built ROM on the only device available, so before getting to that step it was important to test the build locally, in an emulator.
 The choice obviously went toward the built-in Android Studio emulator, which is more or less the standard for this kind of stuff, and to the core it's nothing but a hardened QEMU version.